Lesha55-90/Lesha55-90/README.md

 ---

-- :hammer:  I’m working as a QA and contributing to testing web applications.
+- :hammer_and_wrench:  I’m working as a QA and contributing to testing web applications.

 - :computer: Exploring Automation on JAVA.